|Nutrition Facts (per serving)|

 Some would call broodje rookworst the Dutch answer to the American hot dog (with far superior sausage, that is), but this sandwich is not served at football stadiums or street vendor style.
 You'll find it sold seasonally alongside snert, broodje bal, mulled wine and chocolademelk at Dutch koek en zopie (refreshment) stands at ice skating rinks in the heart of winter, and there are few things more satisfying to warm one up on a bracing cold day.

-- 3 1/2 cups sauerkraut
+3 1/2 cups sauerkraut

-- 1 cup white wine
+1 cup white wine

-- 3 1/2 tablespoons butter
+3 1/2 tablespoons unsalted butter

-- 1 bay leaf
+1 bay leaf

-- salt to taste
+Salt, to taste

-- black pepper to taste
+Freshly ground black pepper, to taste

-- 2 tablespoons mayonnaise (thick Dutch mayonnaise)
+2 tablespoons thick Dutch mayonnaise

-- 1 tablespoon Zaanse grain mustard (or another grainy mustard)
+1 tablespoon Zaanse grain mustard, or another grainy mustard

-- 1 tablespoon chives (finely chopped)
+1 tablespoon finely chopped fresh chives

-- 1 tablespoon parsley (finely chopped)
+1 tablespoon finely chopped fresh parsley

-- 2 rookworsten (Dutch smoked sausages)
+2 rookworsten (or Dutch smoked sausages)

 Place the sauerkraut, wine, butter, thyme, and bay leaf in a saucepan and bring to the boil.